rhel-labs/learn-katacoda/service-admin/intro.md

 # Concepts included in this scenario:
 * Learn how `systemd` and `systemctl` are related
+* View the status of a service
-* Start and stop a service with `systemctl`
+* Restart a service to activate configuration changes
 * Enable a service with `systemctl` to make it persistent
-* Restart a service to activate configuration changes
-* View the status of a service